Samsung to post strong Q4 on record smartphone sales

 Its latest Galaxy Note model, which runs on fast 4th-generation (4G) networks, is touted by some followers as a 'phablet' as its 5.3-inch display and powerful dual core processor makes it work as both a tablet computer and smartphone.
 Its successful debut in some European and Asian markets during the year-end holiday season has raised hopes for a solid U.S. launch in coming months.

-One-off gains expected in the fourth quarter include around 500 billion won from the sale of its hard disk drive business to Seagate Technology, and reduced mobile provisions involving royalty payments, analysts estimate.
+One-off gains expected in the fourth quarter include around 500 billion won from the sale of its hard disk drive business to Seagate Technology (STX.O), and reduced mobile provisions involving royalty payments, analysts estimate.

 "As we expect Samsung's fundamentals to remain firm and competitive positioning to improve, we see continued quarterly earnings surprises and new business growth acting as catalysts for the shares," Goldman Sachs analysts said in a recent note.